ankitalodha05/HV-Dockerizing-a-Plain-HTML-Page-With-Nginx/README.md

    ```bash
    docker build -t nginx-html-docker .
    ```
-   - The `-t` flag tags the image with the name `my-nginx-app`.
+   - The `-t` flag tags the image with the name `nginx-html-docker`.

 3. Verify the image:
    ```bash
    docker images
    ```
-   - Ensure `my-nginx-app` is listed in the output.
+   - Ensure `nginx-html-docker` is listed in the output.

 ---